 The study site does not contain any designated heritage assets nor does it lie within a conservation area.
-As outlined in Section 1.2 of this report, while the two buildings on study site, namely Rowan House and the former Laundry, have some limited historic and architectural interest, is it considered that the significance of these buildings is not great enough for these structures to be considered to be non-designated heritage assets and that their limited significance therefore does not merit consideration in planning decisions.
-However 57 listed buildings/ structures, the Chalk Lane Conservation Area and the Woodcote Conservation Area are located within a 500m search radius of the study site.
+All of the current buildings on the site have been approved for demolition (planning reference 20/01322/ DEM).
+57 listed buildings/ structures, the Chalk Lane Conservation Area and the Woodcote Conservation Area are located within a 500m search radius of the study site.
 Historic research and a site visit have been used to verify which heritage assets, out of those initially identified, could be affected by the proposals and how this would impact on their significance.
 Due to a lack of intervisibility and a lack of historic functional association, it has been concluded that the significance of the majority of these heritage assets would not be affected as a result of the study site's development.
 Of the original 57, 21 designated heritage assets and their settings have been considered in further detail in this report.